judsonlmoore/judsonlmoore.com/_posts/peace-corps/2011-09-01-may-freedom-ring.markdown

 Here are some photos:

-{% cloudinary /assets/images/2011/09/tumblr_lqu1hvkIFi1qb60c5.jpg alt="The start of the parade in front of the Talas Oblast White House" alt="" description="" %}
+{% cloudinary /assets/images/2011/09/tumblr_lqu1hvkIFi1qb60c5.jpg alt="The start of the parade in front of the Talas Oblast White House" %}

 The start of the parade in front of the Talas Oblast White House

-{% cloudinary /assets/images/2012/09/Kyrgyz-Indipendence-Day-2011-002.jpeg alt="Youth carrying a giant flag of Kyrgyzstan" description="" %}
+{% cloudinary /assets/images/2012/09/Kyrgyz-Indipendence-Day-2011-002.jpeg alt="Youth carrying a giant flag of Kyrgyzstan" %}

-{% cloudinary /assets/images/2012/09/Kyrgyz-Indipendence-Day-2011-003.jpeg alt="Me at the horse games" description="" %}
+{% cloudinary /assets/images/2012/09/Kyrgyz-Indipendence-Day-2011-003.jpeg alt="Me at the horse games" %}

-{% cloudinary /assets/images/2012/09/Kyrgyz-Indipendence-Day-2011-004.jpeg alt="A rider got knocked off his horse trying to reach for the sheep (at his feet) which fell short of the goal (the mound encircled by tires)" description="" %}
+{% cloudinary /assets/images/2012/09/Kyrgyz-Indipendence-Day-2011-004.jpeg alt="A rider got knocked off his horse trying to reach for the sheep (at his feet) which fell short of the goal (the mound encircled by tires)" %}

-{% cloudinary /assets/images/2012/09/Kyrgyz-Indipendence-Day-2011-005.jpeg alt="A successful grab of the sheep in full gallup" description="" %}
+{% cloudinary /assets/images/2012/09/Kyrgyz-Indipendence-Day-2011-005.jpeg alt="A successful grab of the sheep in full gallup" %}

-{% cloudinary /assets/images/2012/09/Kyrgyz-Indipendence-Day-2011-006.jpeg alt="The grand stands of the horse stadium" description="" %}
+{% cloudinary /assets/images/2012/09/Kyrgyz-Indipendence-Day-2011-006.jpeg alt="The grand stands of the horse stadium" %}

-{% cloudinary /assets/images/2012/09/Kyrgyz-Indipendence-Day-2011-007.jpeg alt="More of me at the games (can you ever get enough?!)" description="" %}
+{% cloudinary /assets/images/2012/09/Kyrgyz-Indipendence-Day-2011-007.jpeg alt="More of me at the games (can you ever get enough?!)" %}

 Today, September 1st, is the annual "First Bell" (first day of school) and so now life is going to change considerably for me, even though I have nothing to do with schools.
 For the summer all of the teacher PCVs have been on vacation.
 Sure they have participated in some camps and maybe a few clubs, but many have mostly been available to hang out with at any moment that they weren't off traveling the country.
 I also live with 4 school-aged kids that won't be hanging around the house all day, and when they are I imagine they will have homework.
 Also I walk by a university on my way to work.
 It has been an empty building most days but now it will be full of life with smart young people.